Research output per year

 Willing to speak to media

-2) Stranded Assets in the Built Environment – where I investigate how new demand and legislative drivers are stranding property assets and how this threat can be countered through methods of urban adaptation and building based adaptive reuse.
-This research currently focuses on: a) developing holistic understandings of climate related stranded assets that combine physical assets and also financial cashflows and b) developing better conceptual understandings of building vacancy and how this can be countered through new perspectives of urban planning that enable the contemporary demand for building adaptation.
+2) Stranded Assets – where he investigates how new demand and legislative drivers are stranding land and property assets and the consequences of this for the public sector.
+He is particularly interested in how this situation can be countered through methods of urban adaptation and building based adaptive re-use.
+This research currently focuses on building vacancy and how new perspectives of urban planning and public service innovation can drive environmental transition.

-3) Knowledge Management – inspired by the writing of Michael Polanyi, where I investigate the generation, dynamics, and transference of tacit knowledge in the face of new modes of learning, teaching and working in the digital built environment.
+3) Knowledge Exchange – inspired by the writing of Michael Polanyi, where he a) investigates the generation, dynamics, and transference of tacit knowledge in the face of new modes of learning, teaching, and working in an increasingly digital environment and b) develops methods of collaboration and knowledge exchange between universities, think tanks and lobbyists in order to enhance policy reform.

 Cities, like dreams, are made of desires and fears (Italo Calvino, 1972).